cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 #### The Dashboard
 - Hole in the concept
   - Want it to be something that can be easy to look at while getting all necessary and relevant information from your book
-  - Started with a summary of Today's list, calendar, alerts, small version of collections and index on the left, upcoming dates, all editable, (+ more)
+  - Starting concept: a summary of Today's list, calendar, alerts, small version of collections and index on the left, upcoming dates, all editable, (+ more)
   - **Cut Back** on almost everything.
     - To make the interface more usable for the user
     - More reasonable to implement for developers
     - Remaining concerns:
        - Want to make sure that the user can easily and quickly start typing (adding bullets/notes) from here (less clicks to get to where you want, be straightforward)

-- Calendar
+#### Calendar
   - Meet with expert
     - Initial confusion on how the system would be set up with different school schedules with addition of having daily log in the dashboard
       - Clarification with mentor to have it auto-generated
 #### Over ambitious features
 - There is always a risk of our features being out of the scope of our programming expertise or being too time consuming to implement that it hinders the production of the product
 - One such example of this could be our idea of implementing a block style text editor that automatically categorizes blocks of text as notes, events or tasks based on the initial character typed, and being able to add tags to specific blocks